Robert Anton Wilson: Actor

-Robert Anton Wilson appeared in the 1998 German film 23 Nichts ist so wie es scheint.
+Wilson appeared in the 1998 German film 23 Nichts ist so wie es scheint.
 He has approximately two minutes featured as himself, with the main actor, portraying hacker Karl Koch, meeting Wilson at the annual German Computer Hackers Convention in 1985.
 The film is a biographical piece about Germany's infamous computer hackers, and the 1985 meeting in Germany between Wilson and Koch is authentic.
 Wilson spoke at the 1985 German Computer Hackers Convention, warning of a future in which governments would have total digital control over the citizen.
 He signed one of his books for Koch.
 These events are depicted in the film.